Midsommar-2019

 Grade: B+

-Director Ari Aster made a splash with his feature-length directorial debut, the horror-drama film, Hereditary in 2018.
+Director Ari Aster made a splash with his feature-length directorial debut, the horror-drama film Hereditary, in 2018.
 The film received enormous accolades, even considered for an Oscar nomination, and was quite bizarre and horrific.
-Aster follows up with Midsommar (2019), a film arguably even more freaky and ambitious.

-The film is very slow-moving and foreboding, but finally reaches a macabre and perplexing climax.
-My initial reaction is the film is a fine wine with additional richness upon subsequent viewings.
+The film is slow-moving and foreboding, but it ultimately reaches a macabre and perplexing climax.
+My initial reaction is that the film is a fine wine with additional richness upon subsequent viewings.

 The film quickly gets off to a creepy start in the United States as college student Dani Ardor (Florence Pugh) receives a cryptic email from her troubled sister.
 Her sister soon kills herself and her parents by filling the house with carbon monoxide fumes.

 Dani is devastated and needs support from her distant boyfriend, Christian (Jack Reynor), an anthropology student.
-The couple continues to feel disconnected from each other as months go by.
+The couple continues to feel increasingly disconnected from each other as the months pass.

 Dani and Christian decide to join some friends at a midsummer festival in a remote Swedish village.
-One friend has relatives in the village and another decides to work on his thesis.
-What begins as a carefree holiday takes a devious turn when the villagers invite the group to partake in festivities that grow increasingly unnerving and viscerally disturbing.
+One friend has relatives in the town, and another chooses to work on his thesis.

 Strange events begin to occur as the subsequent series of celebrations gets underway.

-Any horror film that mixes pagan cults, folklore, and religion easily provides the creeps, and Midsommar successfully hybrids American culture with Swedish culture in frightening form.
-Much of the film takes place in a remote area, with sprawling sunny lands, and a deathly silent atmosphere.
+Any horror film that mixes pagan cults, folklore, and religion easily provides the creeps, and Midsommar successfully hybridizes American culture with Swedish culture in frightening form.

 I love how the students are intelligent and worldly, using their time in the village to learn and study.
 The traditional horror stereotype involving high school or college students is their desire to guzzle beer, party, have sex, and do little else.